hunterjackson/docs/source/cassandra-source.rst

 Modes
 ^^^^^

-The Source connector runs in both bulk and incremental mode.

-Each mode has a polling interval.
-This interval determines how often the readers execute queries against the Cassandra tables.
-It applies to both incremental and bulk modes.
-The ``cassandra.import.mode`` setting controls the import behaviour.

 Incremental
 '''''''''''

-In ``incremental`` mode the connector supports querying based on a column in the tables with CQL data type of TimeUUID.
+In ``incremental`` mode the connector supports querying based on a column in the tables with CQL data type of Timestamp or TimeUUID.

+Incremental mode is set by specifiy ``INCREMENTALMODE`` in the ``kcql`` statement as either TIMESTAMP, TIMEUUID or TOKEN.

 Kafka Connect tracks the latest record it retrieved from each table, so it can start at the correct location on the next iteration (or in case of a crash).
 In this case the maximum value of the records returned by the result-set is tracked and stored in Kafka by the framework.
 If no offset is found for the table at startup a default timestamp of 1900-01-01 is used.
 This is then passed to a prepared statement containing a range query.

+Specifiying TOKEN causes the connector to wrap the values in the `token` function.

 For example:

 .. sourcecode:: sql

     #for timestamp type `timeuuid`
     SELECT * FROM demo.orders WHERE created > maxTimeuuid(?)
 AND created <= minTimeuuid(?)

-    #form timestamp type as `timestamp`
+    #for timestamp type as `timestamp`
     SELECT * FROM demo.orders WHERE created > ?
 AND created <= ?

+    #for token
+    SELECT * FROM demo.orders WHERE created > token(?) and created <= token(?)

 .. warning::::